indigoparadox/maug/README.md

 | DEBUG\_LOG        | If defined, debug will be output to LOG\_FILE\_NAME.    |
 | ANCIENT\_C        | Use static functions where vararg macros unsupported.   |

+## Troubleshooting

+### size of segment x exceeds 64k by y bytes

+RetroFlat can be quite bulky for 16-bit DOS.
+Please try adding RETROFLAT\_DOS\_MEM\_LARGE=1 to your Makefile before Makefile.inc is included to enable a large code model.